Economic impact of the COVID-19 pandemic in Canada: Layoffs

 WestJet has frozen all hiring and is offering voluntary departure packages to employees, with the goal of cutting 12 percent of its total capacity.
 Air Canada announced on 20 March 2020 that it will lay off 5,000 of its staff.
 On 20 March 2020, the federal government announced a dramatic increase in applications to unemployment insurance, with over 500,000 Canadians applying in a single week (an 18-fold increase).
-By 22 March 2020, the figure was adjusted to nearly one million Canadians applying in a single week.
-And by 2 April 2020, jobless claims in Canada reached around 2.13 million, representing roughly 11 percent of the labour force.
-On 6 April 2020, the Canadian government said that 3.18 million Canadians applied for unemployment benefits, with around 795,000 applying on 6 April alone.
+By 22 March 2020, the figure was adjusted to nearly one million Canadians applying in a single week, and by 2 April 2020, jobless claims in Canada reached around 2.13 million, representing roughly 11 percent of the labour force.
+On 6 April 2020, the Canadian government said that 3.18 million Canadians applied for unemployment benefits, with around 795,000 applying on 6 April 2020 alone.
 The survey from the Angus Reid Institute found that 44 percent of Canadian households have experienced some type of job loss.
 On 13 April 2020, the number of applications for emergency benefits due to the pandemic reached 6 million – this number "includes those who applied through the employment insurance (EI) process."

 Business practices

 Initially, fast casual restaurants such as Starbucks and Tim Hortons maintained service, but suspended the allowable use of reusable cups by patrons.
 Tim Hortons simultaneously altered its popular "Roll up the Rim to Win" promotion to exclude physical cups (the chain had already announced its intent to increase its use of digital components for the promotion in an effort to combat litter).
 In compliance with or ahead of local mandates, some national restaurant chains (including those aforementioned) have since suspended in-store dining and seating, in favour of take-out and delivery service only.
 However, McDonald's Canada and Wendy's Canada have both decided to close their dining rooms entirely at most locations, and only offer drive-through and delivery.

 Shopify cancelled its Shopify Unite conference, which was scheduled to occur from 6 to 9 May 2020 in Toronto.

 The major movie theatre chains Cineplex Entertainment and Landmark initially restricted the capacity of their individual cinema auditoriums by half (with Landmark using its reserved seating systems to enforce social distancing between patrons, and providing fresh bags and cups for popcorn and soft drinks upon refills rather than reusing them).
 Both chains have since closed all locations until further notice.

-Many shopping malls have high vacancy rates due to retailers going out of business amid the retail apocalypse.